The Ultimate Guide on How to Open a Gym or Studio

 Start-Up Task #35: Produce Marketing Materials and Signage

-In order to effectively market your health club’s products and services, you will need:
+In order to effectively market your gym’s or studio’s products and services, you will need:

 - a logo